jpsm83/health/documentation/n8n/article_translation.md

 **TRANSLATION VS REWRITE REQUIREMENTS:**
 - **languages.hreflang**: REPLACE with target language code (en, pt, es, fr, de, it)
-- **languages.canvas**: REWRITE (not translate) - rewrite based on context to ensure 205 char limit per paragraph
+- **languages.mediaContext**: REWRITE (not translate) - rewrite based on context to ensure 205 char limit per paragraph
 - **languages.seo**: TRANSLATE - metaTitle, metaDescription, keywords, slug (ensure urlPattern matches mapping)
 - **languages.content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs
 - **languages.socialMedia**: REWRITE (not translate) - rewrite to ensure character limits compliance for each platform

 **UPDATE THESE ELEMENTS:**
 - hreflang: Use target language code
-- urlPattern: Use language-specific word
+- urlPattern: Use EXACT language-specific pattern from mappings below (NOT translated category)
 - canonicalUrl: Replace [locale] with target language, translate [category], use new slug
 - metaTitle: Use content.mainTitle
 - slug: Convert mainTitle to lowercase, hyphens, no special chars (normalize non-ASCII chars to ASCII)

+**CRITICAL: URL PATTERN vs CATEGORY TRANSLATION:**
+- **urlPattern**: Use the EXACT patterns from the mappings below (articles, artigos, articulos, etc.)
+- **category in canonicalUrl**: Translate the category name (intimacy → intimidad, etc.)
+- **DO NOT use translated category names as urlPattern**
+- **DO NOT translate urlPattern - use exact mappings**

 **LANGUAGE MAPPINGS (CATEGORY - ARTICLE):**
 - Articles: en="articles", pt="artigos", es="articulos", fr="articles", de="artikel", it="articoli"